superdurszlak/superdurszlak.github.io/_posts/2024-10-27-sensors-and-gauges-observability-in-distributed-systems.md

   * Debug traces are typically used when running the application locally and/or in tests, and are by far the most frequently emitted, granularity is often desirable,
   * Info logs should mark key operations such as side-effects and milestones, typically on a happy path,
   * Warn logs are frequently used to indicate anomalous and possibly undesired behaviors, which are not considered failures - though might require attention, especially if the frequency spikes,
-  * Error logs are often reserved for outright failures, unexpected errors such as upstream service unavailability or inability to connect to a database - indicating a more serious problem that requires attention.
+  * Error logs are often reserved for outright failures, unexpected errors such as the unavailability of an upstream service or failure to connect to a database - indicating attention is required.

 There are a few practical symptoms that might indicate a need to revisit application logging:
 * Software and Support Engineers deliberately filtering out unwanted log entries when troubleshooting,